FrankReiser/ReiserRT_FlyingPhasor/README.md

 of which may drift away from one.
 Because of this, a re-normalization cycle must be preformed on some periodic basis and this adds to the cost.
 This tone generator performs this re-normalization every other sample.
 This was chosen for two reasons.
-One, it puts any resultant spur at the Nyquist (edge of bandwidth).
+One, it puts any resultant renormalization spur at the Nyquist rate (edge of bandwidth).
 Two, because at every other sample, the re-normalization required is minimal, keeping its noise contribution minimum.
-Additionally, with such small errors, a simple and inexpensive linear approximation is all that is required to maintain stability.
+Additionally, with such small errors at every other cycle, a simple and inexpensive linear approximation is all that is required to maintain stability.
-Benchmarking indicates that this tone generator is approximately a factor of 5 times faster than the traditional method.
+Benchmarking indicates that this tone generator is approximately a factor of 5 times faster than traditional methods.
 Accuracy is such that it is "almost" immeasurably worse.
 You be the judge.

 Regarding the "state data", this tone generator was designed to generate a single tone per instance.